-NOT REAL NEWS: A look at what didn’t happen this week
+The week in fake news: This stuff didn’t happen, but it sure went viral

 Posts misrepresent WHO guidance on COVID vaccines for youth

-CLAIM: The World Health Organization now says COVID-19 vaccines are “not recommended” for healthy children and teens.
+Claim: The World Health Organization now says COVID-19 vaccines are “not recommended” for healthy children and teens.

-THE FACTS: WHO experts released new guidance that suggests countries prioritize continued COVID-19 vaccinations for those most at risk, such as older people and those with underlying health conditions.
+The facts: WHO experts released new guidance that suggests countries prioritize continued COVID-19 vaccinations for those most at risk, such as older people and those with underlying health conditions.
 The group said countries should consider prioritizing vaccines against more threatening diseases for healthy young people, but it did not recommend against COVID-19 shots — as some social media posts wrongly suggested.

 “WHO now recommends healthy, young people NOT get the Covid Vaccines,” one tweet claims.
-The revised guidance from the WHO’s Strategic Advisory Group of Experts on Immunization accounts for changing conditions, including the fact that many people now have either been infected, vaccinated or both.

 “Countries should consider their specific context in deciding whether to continue vaccinating low risk groups, like healthy children and adolescents, while not compromising the routine vaccines that are so crucial for the health and well-being of this age group,” SAGE Chair Dr. Hanna Nohynek said in a statement.

 In considering “the cost-effectiveness of COVID-19 vaccination,” the advisory group said, countries should ensure healthy children and teens receive traditional vaccines, such as those against rotavirus and measles.
 Still, it said, primary and booster COVID-19 shots are safe and effective in children and adolescents.

 “It is not that they are not recommending COVID-19 vaccinations for low risk children,” Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security, said in an email.
 Instead, he said, the guidance is stressing that, in places where resources might be constrained, vaccinating low-risk individuals against COVID-19 isn’t as important as vaccinating against more threatening childhood diseases.
 The move is “entirely about cost-effectiveness and priorities,” Adalja said.

 — Associated Press writer Angelo Fichera in Philadelphia contributed this report.